How to get to San Agustín?

 Practical info A-Z

-Check here practical information for a trip to the Tatacoa Desert.
-Can you use a pin?
+Here you can check practical information for a trip to the Tatacoa Desert.
+Can you find ATM’s to withdraw money?
 What about internet?
-What should I bring with me?
-Here you will find this information and useful tips for your stay in the Tatacoa Desert.
+What should I bring?
+Here you will find all of this information and useful tips for your stay in the Tatacoa Desert.

 Cash withdrawals

-Not all ATMs work in Villavieja, so take the safe bet and pin in Bogotá or Neiva.
+Not all ATMs work in Villavieja, so play on safe and withdraw money in Bogotá or Neiva.

 Packing List